ran-isenberg/aws-lambda-handler-cookbook/docs/getting_started.md

 * **Docker** - install [Docker](https://www.docker.com/){target="_blank"}.
 Required for the Lambda layer packaging process.
 * **[AWS CDK](cdk.md)** - Required for synth & deploying the AWS Cloudformation stack.
 * Python 3.9
+* For Windows based machines, use the Makefile_windows version (rename to Makefile).
+Default Makefile is for Mac/Linux.

 ## **Creating a Virtual Python Environment**